danieldlrio/danieldlrio/README.md

 ### Hi there 👋

+### My name is Daniel Del Rio and I'm an Electrical Engineering Master's student at CSULA.

+#### Coding/Programming is a lot of fun to me so I try to take up as many courses on the topic as I can.
+My favorite language to use at the moment is C. Its tedious to some but I think that's why I enjoy it.
+When I'm not working on anything programming related, I'll probably be playing games.
 <!--
 **danieldlrio/danieldlrio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.